 The editors recognize that Planning Theory is not a precisely bounded area of intellectual inquiry.
 The journal enshrines a broad view of Planning Theory; it is a forum in which differences within and between schools of thought and intellectual traditions can be debated.
 It prizes rigour, and the attempt to communicate across as well as within competing traditions and perspectives.
 The submission of papers from less experienced or established scholars is especially welcomed.

 Planning Theory publishes peer-reviewed articles, essays, book reviews and review essays.

-Articles should not normally be more than 7000 words in length and should be written in the English language.
+Articles should not normally be more than 8,500 words in length including references and should be written in the English language.
 They should include an abstract of about 100 words.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.